Makktu/StarDrifter-2025/README.md

 Success adding Phantom laser collisions with Swarmers.
 This will be a strategic choice by the player (or not - might be overpowered).

+### Mon 20 Jan 2025

+Fixed problem with all Swarmer destruction causing player damage.
+New sprite for the Phantom - just a 1st draft, still not right.